Milkor 37/38mm and 40mm Stopper

 The Milkor 37/38mm Less Lethal "Stopper" Single-shot was designed and distributed in 1981 by Milkor (Pty) Ltd as a less-lethal anti-riot weapon along with the Milkor 40mm Single shot Grenade Launcher which was designed as a reduced-cost grenade launcher for the SWAPOL Forces.
 In 2008, Milkor (Pty) Ltd released a new design designated the Milkor 37/38mm or 40mm Stopper Convertible, which is a single shot break-open weapon designed to utilize a variety of 37/38mm or 40mm Less Lethal rounds.
 As with the original Milkor MGL, the Stopper was originally marketed for Milkor by Armscor (South Africa).

+Context

+The standard riot gun of the South African Police Service was the 37mm Federal Riot Gun.
+Owing to the arms embargo imposed upon the apartheid regime, it was difficult to obtain spare parts from the USA.
+Due to an international arms embargo against South Africa, South Africans designed and manufactured some weapons as a small firearms industry developed locally.
+A South African farmer, Andries Piek, the 'accidental designer' involved with the Milkor BXP was involved with the design of this weapon.
+This was to be the first in a product line of grenade launchers from Milkor (Pty) Ltd.

 Design

 The Milkor Stopper is a riot gun used for riot control, designed to fire a 37/38mm or 40mm cartridge, which can be a 9mm Buckshot, Rubber ball buckshot, teargas canister, rubber shot cartridge or explosive.
 The weapon is simple to operate and all metal surfaces are treated with a coating for corrosion protection, plus long-life dry film lubrication.
 It fires one shot before reloading.
 It is a conventional single shot, break-open weapon (opening at the breech like an ordinary shotguns (not pump-action)) with a floating firing pin mechanism that ensures safety when accidentally dropped.
 As a security or assault weapon, it can be fired from the shoulder or like a pistol by hand.
 The components of the weapon are interchangeable (client dependent), providing a range of applications from Less Lethal 37/38mm to a 40mm Lethal weapon.